wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/add_phone_to_plugin.md

 ---

-Sometimes, all you want to do is for a plugin to support a phone model that is closely related to models already present in it.
+Sometimes, all you want to do is for a plugin to support a phone model that is closely related to models that are already supported.
 In that case, all that is necessary to do most of the time is to add the model to the list of recognized models by that plugin to make it work.

 ## Preparation

 ### Knowledge

-This guide supposes that you know how to use git in a basic way.
+This guide presumes that you have a basic working knowledge of git.
 To learn more about git, GitHub provides a [pretty good tutorial](https://docs.github.com/en/github/using-git).

 ### Provisioning plugins repository